evanpurkhiser/CS-CUDA-Matrix-Multiply/report.md

 ## Experiment 2

-For the second experiment we will be converting the CUDA Matrix Multiplication program over to using a Blocked Matrix Multiplication algorithm.
+For the second experiment we will be converting the CUDA Matrix Multiplication program over to using a Blocked Matrix Multiplication algorithm and calculating the product of two 16x16 matrices.